zhaozy21/zhaozy21.github.io/content/authors/admin/_index.md

 ---
 Hello!
 My name is Ziyan Zhao.
 I am currently pursuing a direct Ph.D. program in Mechatronic Engineering at Tsinghua University.
 I completed my undergraduate studies at the Department Mechanical Engineering, Tsinghua University, in 2021.

-My research interests include motor-driving mechanisms, intelligent control, and robotics.
-I am particularly skilled in hands-on creation, with exceptional abilities in circuitry and hardware design.
-I enjoy crafting innovative and geeky products in practical.
+My research background is in motor drive and control, and I am now expanding my focus to intelligent robotics, particularly reinforcement learning-based control.
+I combine theoretical foundations with hands-on expertise in controller design and system integration.
+I am passionate about developing innovative solutions at the intersection of classical control and modern AI techniques.

-Beyond academia, I also like outdoor activities, including cycling, mountain climbing, and hiking.
-These pursuits fuel my creativity and physical well-being.
+Beyond my technical work, I enjoy outdoor activities like cycling, swimming and hiking, which help maintain my creative thinking and problem-solving abilities.

 {{< icon name="download" pack="fas" >}} Open [my resumé](uploads/resume.pdf).